WSU-kduncan/f23cicd-CalmWizard890/README-CI.md

 #Copies new files or directories from our specified source, and adds them to the new filesystem.
 6.COPY ./Project4/website /usr/local/apache2/htdocs/

-#Tells what open to open up.
+#Tells what port to open up.
 7.EXPOSE 80

 #Tells what commands to be able to use this dockerfile set of instructions easier